Sheikh Mohammed Centre for Cultural Understanding

 How to Reach

-• Renting a car to reach the museum is convenient, but a tad expensive
+• Rent a car from Travel Saga Tourism to reach the museum conveniently.